Snapshot of Teacher Retirement

 Participation in Social Security: Yes

-In Arkansas, teachers are a part of the Arkanasas Teacher Retirement System.
+In Arkansas, teachers are a part of the Arkansas Teacher Retirement System.
 The system was established in 1937 and is the largest public retirement system in the state.

 How Are Teacher Pensions Calculated in Arkansas?